-Professor Ladge is currently the Program Chair of the Careers Division of the Academy of Management.
-She is also a founding member of the Work-Family Researchers Network and a member of the Organizational Behavior Teaching Society, American Psychological Association and Society for Human Resource Professionals.
+Ladge is currently the Division Chair of the Careers Division of the Academy of Management.
+She is also a founding member of the Work-Family Researchers Network and a member of the Organizational Behavior Teaching Society, American Psychological Association, and Society for Human Resource Professionals.
 She has been a faculty affiliate of the Boston College Center for Work and Family for the past 10 years and is a frequent speaker on the topic of gender and diversity in organizations and work-life integration.
-Professor Ladge's research has been widely cited in popular news outlets such as the Wall Street Journal, New York Times, Forbes, Fortune, CNN Money, and Businessweek.
+Ladge's research has been widely cited in popular news outlets such as The Wall Street Journal, New York Times, Forbes, Fortune, CNN Money, and Businessweek.

 Awards & Recognitions

 - 2022 SIOP Small Grant Award (with Gabriel, MacGowan and Stillwell)